Getting Started with VxWorks 7 on Xilinx Zynq Platform

 zynq function.
 Zynq VxWorks Kernel Shell object that is your gateway to communicating with your Zynq hardware from MATLAB® command window.

 zvxworks = zynq('vxworks')

+3. To stop the model started in the previous section, run the following on the MATLAB command window.
 You should see DS12 and DS23 LEDs stop blinking at this point.
 You can also use the isModelRunning method to test if the model has stopped.